Maanume/DH_Capstone_Project/clean_text.md

     import nltk

 ## Usage
-I import nltk and these two functions because I use them to tokenize my text.
-I put them at the beginning at the script so that if I need to reference them they are imported first.
+I imported nltk and these two functions because I used them to tokenize my text.
+I put them at the beginning of the script for organizational purposes.

     # To start insert the below text in Bash
     import nltk